 Up to $2,000 per year for up to three years for landholders with a wildlife refuge or wildlife refuge agreement or who are members of Wildlife Land Trust.

 Applications will be funded if they are eligible, complete and meet the assessment criteria, and if the BCT has available funding.

 Contributions from landholders such as labour or co-contributions are encouraged.

 Eligible landholders can apply for a grant at any time.

-To apply for a conservation partners grant, please complete our grant application form (please download and save to your computer first).
-You can then either email your completed form to firstname.lastname@example.org or print and mail it to us using the following address:
+To apply for a conservation partners grant, please complete our grant application form (please download, print and fill in).
+You can then either scan and email your completed form to firstname.lastname@example.org or mail it to us using the following address:

 NSW Biodiversity Conservation Trust

 Locked Bag 5022,

 You will need to complete a grant application form, where you will provide costing and details of the works you are proposing.

 Applications will be assessed against the following pass/fail criteria: